whatwillnjdo/kata-jan18-tdd-vehicle/README.md

 # kata-jan18-tdd-vehicle
   * Practice TDD & Pair Programming
-  * Difficult Level - Intermediate

 # This kata focuses on:
   * Test Driven Development (TDD)
-  * JAVA concepts: Inheritance
+  * JAVA concepts: Constructors and Inheritance

 # Rules for the kata:
   * Use the “RED – GREEN – REFACTOR” principle.